felina/server/README.md

 This is the server backend for Project Felina, the wildlife image analysis service.

+It manages user authentication and image and metadata upload and storage.
+It also provides a facility for executing native computer vision executables that can access the database.
+The API responses are JSON and the database is MySQL.

 ## Installation

 Get Node and npm, then